Boardwalk across Blind Creek wetlands at sunrise

 Project benefits

-• a more appealing space where people can interact with nature in a cooler, healthier environment
+• more appealing creek where people can interact with nature in a cooler, healthier environment

-• improved waterway health by slowing water flows and establishing aquatic and riparian vegetation
+• improved waterway health by slowing water flows and establishing plants in and next to the waterway

-• enhanced biodiversity and habitat for native species.
+• enhanced biodiversity and habitat for native species, with families of ducks making the area their new home

-This will also improve the quality of water flowing through to Dandenong Creek by removing 764 kilograms of nitrogen from the water.
+• improved water quality flowing through to Dandenong Creek by removing 764 kilograms of nitrogen from the water.

 Reimagining Your Creek Program